astirn/RazerBladeStealth-eGPU-TensorFlow/README.md

 6. Add lipcupti to LD_LIBRARY_PATH to environment variables within PyCharm's Python run configuration.
 ![Screenshot](LD_LIBRARY_PATH.png)
 7. Clone a TensorFlow project, make a virtual environment with PyCharm, test it out!

+## Build TensorFlow from Source
+1. Install [appropriate Bazel version](https://www.tensorflow.org/install/source#tested_build_configurations).
+For TF2.2, do:

+        sudo apt install curl gnupg
+        curl -f https://bazel.build/bazel-release.pub.gpg | sudo apt-key add -
+        echo "deb [arch=amd64] https://storage.googleapis.com/bazel-apt stable jdk1.8" | sudo tee /etc/apt/sources.list.d/bazel.list
+        sudo apt update
+        sudo apt install bazel-2.0.0
+        sudo update-alternatives --install /usr/bin/bazel bazel /usr/bin/bazel-2.0.0 0

+2. Use PyCharm to checkout `https://github.com/tensorflow/tensorflow.git`
+3. Make virtual environment and install:

+        pip install -U  pip six 'numpy<1.19.0' wheel setuptools mock 'future>=0.17.1' pip install -U  keras_applications --no-deps
+        pip install -U  keras_preprocessing --no-deps

+4. Checkout release branch: `git checkout r.2.2` for example.
+5. `./configure`

+Extracting Bazel installation...
+You have bazel 2.0.0 installed.
+Please specify the location of python.
+[Default is /home/andrew/PycharmProjects/tensorflow/venv/bin/python]:

+Found possible Python library paths:
+  /home/andrew/PycharmProjects/tensorflow/venv/lib/python3.8/site-packages
+Please input the desired Python library path to use.
+Default is [/home/andrew/PycharmProjects/tensorflow/venv/lib/python3.8/site-packages]

+Do you wish to build TensorFlow with OpenCL SYCL support? [y/N]: N No OpenCL SYCL support will be enabled for TensorFlow.

+Do you wish to build TensorFlow with ROCm support? [y/N]: N No ROCm support will be enabled for TensorFlow.

+Do you wish to build TensorFlow with CUDA support? [y/N]: y CUDA support will be enabled for TensorFlow.

+Do you wish to build TensorFlow with TensorRT support? [y/N]: y TensorRT support will be enabled for TensorFlow.

+Found CUDA 10.1 in:
+    /usr/local/cuda/lib64
+    /usr/local/cuda/include
+Found cuDNN 7 in:
+    /usr/lib/x86_64-linux-gnu
+    /usr/include
+Found TensorRT 7 in:
+    /usr/lib/x86_64-linux-gnu
+    /usr/include/x86_64-linux-gnu

+Please specify a list of comma-separated CUDA compute capabilities you want to build with.
+You can find the compute capability of your device at: https://developer.nvidia.com/cuda-gpus.
+Please note that each additional compute capability significantly increases your build time and binary size, and that TensorFlow only supports compute capabilities >= 3.5 [Default is: 7.5,7.5]:

+Do you want to use clang as CUDA compiler? [y/N]: N nvcc will be used as CUDA compiler.

+Please specify which gcc should be used by nvcc as the host compiler.
+[Default is /usr/bin/gcc]:

+Please specify optimization flags to use during compilation when bazel option "--config=opt" is specified [Default is -march=native -Wno-sign-compare]:

+Would you like to interactively configure ./WORKSPACE for Android builds? [y/N]: N Not configuring the WORKSPACE for Android builds.

+Preconfigured Bazel build configs.
+You can use any of the below by adding "--config=<>" to your build command.
+See .bazelrc for more details.
+        --config=mkl            # Build with MKL support.
+        --config=monolithic     # Config for mostly static monolithic build.
+        --config=ngraph         # Build with Intel nGraph support.
+        --config=numa           # Build with NUMA support.
+        --config=dynamic_kernels        # (Experimental) Build kernels into separate shared objects.
+        --config=v2             # Build TensorFlow 2.x instead of 1.x.
+Preconfigured Bazel build configs to DISABLE default on features:
+        --config=noaws          # Disable AWS S3 filesystem support.
+        --config=nogcp          # Disable GCP support.
+        --config=nohdfs         # Disable HDFS support.
+        --config=nonccl         # Disable NVIDIA NCCL support.
+Configuration finished

+6. `bazel build --config=opt --config=cuda --config=mkl //tensorflow/tools/pip_package:build_pip_package`

 ## Configure eGPU
 Only use use eGPU if the eGPU has a monitor attached.
 Otherwise, the eGPU will be disabled on boot.